raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 ![png](random_forest_files/random_forest_36_1.png)

-The OOB error starts to oscilate at around 400 trees, so I will go ahead and use my judgement to use 400 trees in my forest.
+The OOB error rate starts to oscilate at around 400 trees, so I will go ahead and use my judgement to use 400 trees in my forest.
 Using the `pandas` series object I can easily find the OOB error rate for the estimator as follows:

 ```python